 This article dives into the science behind gray hair – its causes, mechanisms, and potential solutions – and then provides evidence-based recommendations for anyone wishing to combat the greying process.

 Note: while we’ve seen gray hair reversals in the literature, we don’t yet know how to repeat these results safely.
-Even still, there are evidence-based action we can take starting today to help slow, stop, and even reverse premature hair graying.
+Even still, there are evidence-based actions we can take to help slow, stop, and even reverse premature hair graying.
 However, these actions are person-specific, and they depend on the causes of premature greying.